RuhanSA079/WiFiPacketRadio/README.md

 I am not responsible if you transmit random packets on the 2.4Ghz or 5Ghz spectrum.
 You have been warned.

 ## AI Notice
-Has been vibe-coded heavily, and made some pure C developers turn in their graves with my patchy code, spewing memory leaks and violating some coding rules.
+Has been vibe-coded heavily, and made some pure C developers turn in their graves with my patchy code, spewing memory leaks and violating coding rules.

 I also had modified a lot of code, since the AI can't really code, more of a theorist than a realist.

 ## Notes